sr320/talk-osu-2015/README.md

 # OSU Seminar
-**Genomics on the Half Shell: Environmental Epigenetics, Open Science, and the Oyster** April 23th, 2015
+**Genomics on the Half Shell: Environmental Epigenetics, Open Science, and the Oyster**
+May 4th, 2015

 ---